Industry News

 Remember in 2020 when the word "pivot" became a favored term?
 Things were so unpredictable that it became necessary for people and businesses to learn how to change direction on a dime.

 The bluster of the pandemic has passed, but there's still a great degree of uncertainty facing the construction industry.
-While contractors deal with increased costs, materials shortages, and a lack of skilled labor, the industry is also undergoing a digital revolution that requires new skills and mindsets.
+While contractors deal with increased construction costs, materials shortages, supply chain issues, and a skilled labor shortage, the industry is also undergoing a digital revolution that requires new skills and mindsets.
 With all this going on, adaptability is still a valuable skill set.

-Contractors should strive to bring flexibility into their contracts, too.
-Throughout 2022, material prices varied drastically, impacting contractors' business costs over longer projects.
-Governments and industry associations are helping contractors draft escalation clauses to include in their contracts to protect them from surging prices
+Contractors should strive to bring flexibility into their construction contracts, too.
+Throughout 2022, material prices varied drastically, impacting contractors' business costs over longer building projects.
+Governments and industry associations are helping contractors draft escalation clauses to include in their contracts to protect them from surging prices.

 Improve efficiency